Residency Program Director

 Program Structure

-The goals of the research training year are to introduce the resident to the concepts of basic science and clinical research and to provide the resident with exposure to the skills necessary to conduct independent research.
-For those residents wishing to pursue more advanced research training, degree programs at the Master’s or PhD levels are available and would require one to two extra years.
+The goals of research training are to introduce the resident to the concepts of clinical research and provide exposure to the necessary skill sets for independent inquiry.

 Resident Responsibilities